mudler/Algorithm-Sat-Backtracking/README.md

 Algorithm::SAT::Backtracking is a pure Perl implementation of a simple SAT Backtracking solver.

 In computer science, the Boolean Satisfiability Problem (sometimes called Propositional Satisfiability Problem and abbreviated as _SATISFIABILITY_ or _SAT_) is the problem of determining if there exists an interpretation that satisfies a given Boolean formula.
 In other words, it asks whether the variables of a given Boolean formula can be consistently replaced by the values **TRUE** or **FALSE** in such a way that the formula evaluates to **TRUE**.
 If this is the case, the formula is called satisfiable.
 On the other hand, if no such assignment exists, the function expressed by the formula is identically **FALSE** for all possible variable assignments and the formula is unsatisfiable.

 For example, the formula "a AND NOT b" is satisfiable because one can find the values a = **TRUE** and b = **FALSE**, which make (a AND NOT b) = TRUE.
 In contrast, "a AND NOT a" is unsatisfiable.
 More: [https://en.wikipedia.org/wiki/Boolean\_satisfiability\_problem](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem) .

-Look also at the test file for an example of usage.
+Have a look also at the tests file for an example of usage.

 [Algorithm::SAT::Expression](https://metacpan.org/pod/Algorithm::SAT::Expression) use this module to solve Boolean expressions.